PREGNANCY OPTIONS FOR SAME-SEX COUPLES AND SINGLE WOMEN

 Fertility specialist and gynaecologist Dr Lyndon Hale is medical director at a Melbourne fertility clinic and head of reproductive surgery at The Royal Women’s Hospital in Victoria.

-He says there’s a growing number of single women and same-sex couples visiting clinics to help start their families.
+He says there’s a growing number of single women and same-sex couples visiting clinics to help start their families through assisted reproductive technology.

 For single women trying for a baby, Dr Hale says it’s mostly about having limitations on their reproductive window.
 “They feel they want to be a parent so much that they’re prepared to do it on their own,” he explains.